President Trump posts on Truth Social that Chicago Mayor Johnson, Gov. Pritzker "should be in jail"

 Meanwhile, Pritzker has taken Mr. Trump to task repeatedly for his use of federal forces, and most recently for deploying National Guard troops to Illinois.
 The deployment comes amid clashes between demonstrators and federal agents outside an ICE processing facility in Broadview, Illinois, where, within the past couple of weeks, over a dozen protesters were arrested.

+"If the National Governors Association chooses to remain silent, Illinois will have no choice but to withdraw from the organization," Pritzker wrote.
+"We should be standing as one against the idea that Donald Trump can call up the National Guard against our will."

+The National Governors Association represents governors from all 50 states and across the political spectrum.
+California Gov. Gavin Newsom also made the same threat.

-CBS News Chicago has reached out to both Mayor Johnson and Gov. Pritzker's office's for comment about Mr. Trump's post.
+CBS News Chicago has reached out to both Mayor Johnson and Gov. Pritzker's offices for further comment about Mr. Trump's post.